Year over year, the value of Iceland’s exported goods accelerated by 23.9% from $6 billion in 2021.

-Based on the average exchange rate for 2020, the Icelandic króna depreciated by -12.1% against the US dollar since 2016 and declined by -10.5% from 2019 to 2020.
-Iceland’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2022, the Icelandic króna depreciated by -24.9% against the US dollar since 2018 and diluted by -6.5% from 2021 to 2022.
+Iceland’s weaker local currency made its exports paid for in stronger US dollars relatively less expensive for international buyers.

 Iceland’s Top 10 Exports

-The leading decliner among Iceland’s top 10 export categories was mineral fuels including oil which shrank -60.1% year over year.
+The lone decliner among Iceland’s top 10 export categories was machinery including computers, dragged down by a -23.3% reduction.

 The following types of Icelandic product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Aluminum: US$2.9 billion (Up by 33.5% since 2021)

 - Iron, steel: $260.5 million (Up by 79.8%)

 - Animal/vegetable fats, oils, waxes: $177.8 million (Up by 209.2%)

 - Food industry waste, animal fodder: $140 million (Up by 33,560%)